jdecourval/laval-simulator/doc/main.md

 ### Core overview
 The main component of the LAVAL architecture is the CORE unit.
-It is a very low complexity core capable of executing a couple of different 8 bits instructions *arguments included*.
+It is a very low complexity core capable of executing 8 bits instructions *arguments included*.
 Every instruction executes in a single clock cycle.

-A CORE owns a single general purpose register name VAL and cannot address RAM, therefore, as soon as an algorithm needs more than a single 8 bits variable, multiple cores are needed.
+A CORE owns a single general purpose register name VAL and cannot address RAM, instead, the collective memory of all the cores is used as the program state.
+Therefore, as soon as an algorithm needs more than a single 8 bits variable, multiple cores are needed.
-Every instruction execute in a single cycle.

 A consequence of these characteristics is that no instruction allows to work with constant larger than 4 bits (0xf).
 To work around that, either use two instructions or use another core to generate the needed values.

+Refer to the instruction set section for more information.

+Every core owns a multiplexer that allow the core to target one of its 26 neighbors.
+Inter-core communication is heavily optimized for constant patterns, since an instruction is needed to switch the multiplexer.
+Algorithms designed so that cores work on a minimal number of incoming values are therefore way more efficient.

 <!---